-In speaking to scholars and experts about the best books on Black feminism, five of them recommended this recent release.
-While focused on Black women specifically, the book explains the struggles faced by Black Americans to this day.
-One professor who recommends it noted the book’s powerful “crossover energy” between academia and the general public: “I’ve had discussions about this book in college classrooms and over dinner with friends,” Regina Duthely told us.
+In speaking to scholars and experts about the best books on Black feminism, five of them recommended this collection of essays by Tressie McMillan Cottom.
+While focused on Black women specifically, the book explains the struggles faced by all Black Americans.
+One professor who recommended it noted the book’s powerful “crossover energy” between academia and the general public: “I’ve had discussions about this book in college classrooms and over dinner with friends,” Regina Duthely told us.

-For the new dad who needs to declutter
+For the new dad who needs a laugh

 For the new dad who’s also a cat dad

-If his new baby is joining a home that already includes a couple of fur babies, the SureFlap automated pet feeder will relieve some of the stress of tending to his multiple cats and human child at the same time.
+If his new human baby is joining a home that already includes a couple of fur babies, the SureFlap automated pet feeder will relieve some of the stress of tending to his all of his hungry charges at the same time.
 The gadget is compatible with microchipped pets or can be synced up to RFID collars and, once synced, will open or close when a cat approaches to eat or moves away.
 (If he’s a dog dad, it also works with those.)

 For the new dad who wants a break from cleaning

-If new-dad duty includes household chores, his life may be permanently changed by the best-rated robot vacuum on Amazon.
-One happy customer says its suction power is “much stronger than Roombas I’ve had,” while other customers are pleased by its slim design that allows the Eufy to get under beds and dressers and its quiet volume when switched on.
+If new-dad duty is getting in the way of his household chores, his life may be permanently changed by the best-rated robot vacuum on Amazon.
+One happy customer says its suction power is “much stronger than Roombas I’ve had,” while other customers are pleased by its slim design that allows the Eufy to get under beds and dressers and its quiet volume when it’s on the move.

 For the new dad who wants to get better at meal prepping

-And if new-dad duty includes putting meals on the table, this slow cooker would more or less allow him to simply pop in a roast in the morning and forget about it until it’s ready to be served for dinner.
+And if new-dad duty includes putting meals on the table, this slow cooker will allow him to simply pop in a roast in the morning and forget about it until just before dinner.

 For the new dad who can’t plan that far in advance

-A slow cooker is a nice gesture if you think they’ll have the foresight to think about dinner hours in advance in those first few crazy months.
-If not, go with an Instant Pot instead so they can still turn around a last-minute meal.
+The slow cooker above is a nice gesture if you think they’ll have the foresight to think about dinner hours in advance.
+If not, go with an Instant Pot so they can turn around a last-minute meal.